 Lastly, the patient should obtain the free coupon (by print, email, or text).
 If the patient goes to the exact same pharmacy but without the coupon, the price will probably be greater.

-(Note: This image of a coupon is presented only as an example and this is not a valid coupon)
+Note: The image (above) of a coupon is presented only as an example and this is not a valid coupon.

 Discount card versus discount coupons